 ABOUT THE AUTHOR:

-Sharon has lived in Mount Juliet for 10+ years.
-She has 3 amazing kids: Ashleigh, Rachel, and Michael and two dogs: Bear and Buster.
-She has attended Life Assembly for 10 years, serving in Children’s ministry and Women’s ministry.
-She has worked for Change Healthcare for 5 years.
+Sharon has lived in Mount Juliet for 11+ years.
+She has 3 kids: Ashleigh, Rachel and Michael and two dogs: Bear and Buster.
+She has been a partner with Life Assembly for 11 years, serving in children’s ministry and in women’s ministry.
+She has worked for Change Healthcare for 6 years.